You want extended vehicle protection, but not with a company that’s going to fall short.

 US Fidelis is another third-party company that had a record of poor business practices.
 You might remember the provider’s TV ads, which showcased a halo above the logo to imply that the organization was faith-based.
 It turns out the company wasn’t as trustworthy as it led consumers to believe and is now out of business, according to the BBB.

 In 36 months, the company received more than 1,000 complaints with the BBB.
 Because of these complaints, several attorney generals across 40 states started an investigation.
-The basis of the inquiry was for violations of the “Do Not Call” registry and misleading consumers into believing that the company had dealer and automaker affiliations.
+The basis of the inquiry was for violations of the “Do Not Call” registry and misleading consumers into believing that the company had dealer and car manufacturers affiliations.

 At the end of the investigation, Darain and Cory Atkinson pled guilty to insurance fraud, felony stealing, and other violations in 2012.
 Darain was sentenced to eight years in prison, while his brother Cory received a four-year sentence.